Is this a thing?

 (Look, for some women, perimenopause can last for a decade, giving a whole new meaning to the term seven-year itch.)

-They’ll also be able to provide you with treatments to manage your symptoms, regardless of the source.
+They’ll also be able to provide you with treatments such as topical creams and steroids in some cases, to manage your symptoms, regardless of the source.

 Depending on the exact cause, different treatment options are available.